Rufilla/meta-openai/README.md

 ### Using the API

-To use the ChatGPT API, you need to set the API key in the environment variable OPENAI_API_KEY.
+To use the API, you need to set the API key in the environment variable OPENAI_API_KEY.

 From the command line on a booted system you can set this up as follows: